 Like the company’s EB-3, Gibson’s Thunderbird is very much imbued with ‘classic’ status.
 John Entwhistle, Gene Simmons and Nikki Sixx would regularly be seen sporting the distinctive offset singlecut.
 And, though Gibsons require deep pockets, Epiphone has long been providing budget offerings.

 There are two models to consider.
-The Thunderbird IV, or, for a bit more cash, the Pro-IV.
+The Thunderbird IV (which sits around the $450/£350 mark) or, for a bit more cash, the Vintage Pro.
 Both bring a lot to the table but cost cutting measures are more evident on the IV, including a bolt-on neck.
-Several of the best cheap bass guitars in this list feature bolt-ons, but the through-neck design so defines the Thunderbird, we’d keep saving our pennies and hold out for the Pro-IV.
+Several of the best cheap bass guitars in this list feature bolt-ons, but the through-neck design so defines the Thunderbird, we’d keep saving our pennies and hold out for the Pro Vintage - it does creep over the $/£500 mark, but it’s worth the extra cash.

 Featuring the classic PJ pickup configuration (a split-coil neck position humbucker and a single-coil at the bridge) and two-band active EQ, the retro-styled budget Ibanez appears ready to punch above its tonal weight.